jonromero/jonio_website/content/trading/backtesting-part-one.md

 *Production and backtesting in sync*
 This.
 The times I have been bitten by this.
 I can recall the lost trades where I was "hm, why I entered this trade?" or my old time favorite "WHY TRAILING STOP WAS APPLIED NOW?".

 Story time: I had an idea in order to optimize my strategy, to run a backtester to see what would happen if I could put a trailing stop AFTER the trade was profitable in order to always secure profits.
-Backtesting worked like charm at a 13% increase of earnings and *production lost every single trade*.
-I figure it out after my algo lost $3400 in a couple of hours (a very expensive lesson).
+Backtesting worked like a charm at a 13% increase of earnings and *production lost every single trade*.
+I figured it out after my algo lost $3400 in a couple of hours (a very expensive lesson).

 Keeping the apply_strategy in sync is very difficult and becomes almost impossible when you want to do it in a distributed fashion.
 And you don't want to have two version of your strategy that are "almost" identical.
 Unless you have $3400 to spare.